selabhvl/dat250public-2019/progassign1/progassign1.md

 ##### User Screens

 The user screen mock-ups is intended to prototype the application and give a better feeling how the application will work.
-The user screens are created in HTML at the design stage any graphic program to create the mock-up screens.
+The user screens are created in HTML.
+At the design stage you may use any graphic program to create and sketch the mock-up screens.

 In `Login Screen` (see figure below) you can enter the application or be forwarded to a page were you can register as new user.